friendsofhyperf/components/docs/en/components/validated-dto.md

 ## Accessing DTO Data

-Once you’ve created a `DTO` instance, you can access any property like an `object`:
+Once you have created a `DTO` instance, you can access any property as you would with an `object`:

 ```php
 $dto = UserDTO::fromArray([